-Mohali, (IANS): Royal Challengers Bangalore's new opening batsman Cheteshwar Pujara feels Twenty20 is not all about coming out with innovative shots but shifting gears at the right moment.
+Mohali, May 7 (IANS) Royal Challengers Bangalore's new opening batsman Cheteshwar Pujara feels Twenty20 is not all about coming out with innovative shots but shifting gears at the right moment.

 "I think ultimately the basic technique has to be there even when you want to accelerate.
-But I think it is about shifting gears at the right moment, and I was able to do it (against Kings XI)," Pujara said.
+But I think it is about shifting gears at the right moment, and I was able to do it (against Kings XI)," Pujara told IPLT20.com.

 Playing his first match of the season, Pujara, who was coming out of a knee injury, struck an impressive 51 but it went in vain as Kings XI stole away with an unlikely six-wicket win after David Miller hit an unbeaten 38-ball 101.

 Pujara said he was shaky while batting in his first Indian Premier League (IPL) match of the season but once he settled down he felt confident.